-Presentations are only approved for 1.0 AMA PRA Category 1 Credit TM for up to one year after the posting date.
+Presentations are only approved for 1.0 AMA PRA Category 1 Credit TM for up to three years after the posting date.
 To earn credit, the online post test and evaluation must be completed.
-Use the link button above the presenter video to find the test link.
-Upon successful registration and completion of the post test and evaluation, a certificate is generated to the email address provided during registration.
-Physician Services and the Saint Louis University CME office also track credits electronically.
 The estimated time to complete each activity is 1.0 hour(s).

 Saint Louis University School of Medicine follows the ACCME policy on Validation of Content for CME activities which require that: